FumoNeko/7dtd/README.md

 # Current Paradigm:
 (base * [1+qualitymod+perkmod]) * (difficultymod)

-each item in paranthesis is decimal dropped.
+Each item in paranthesis is decimal dropped.

 Item in brackets as decimals are OK.

 i.e.